In shale-wary France, an attempt to revive former coal region with gas

-PARIS (Reuters) - France could get the equivalent of 10 years of gas consumption by exploiting the methane trapped in the former coal mines of its deprived eastern regions, a French company running a rare domestic exploration program said on Wednesday.
+PARIS, July 8 (Reuters) - France could get the equivalent of 10 years of gas consumption by exploiting the methane trapped in the former coal mines of its deprived eastern regions, a French company running a rare domestic exploration programme said on Wednesday.

 France, which slammed the door on developing shale gas due to environmental concerns and blocked many exploration permits, has discretely supported efforts by Française de l‘Energie, based in the Lorraine region, to exploit so-called coalbed methane.